Registered Aboriginal Party (RAP) services

 Cultural Heritage Management Plan

-A CHMP is a collaboration between Taungurung Land and Waters Council and Proponent / Heritage Advisor, which aims to prevent or reduce harm to Cultural Heritage during development works.
+A CHMP is a collaboration between the TLaWC and the Proponent/Heritage Advisor, which aims to prevent or reduce harm to Cultural Heritage during development works.

 In accordance with the Aboriginal Heritage Act 2006 and the Aboriginal Heritage Regulations 2018 a CHMP would be triggered when: